 John and his wife, Natalie, are the parents of two adult sons.

-Charles Hlavaty Jr. was born and raised on the south side of Chicago, Illinois and is the oldest of six children.
+Charles Hlavaty Jr., Assistant Executive Director, was born and raised on the south side of Chicago, Illinois and is the oldest of six children.
 Chuck attended Lindblom Technical High School, Chicago Southwest College, then graduated from Chicago State University with his Bachelors of Science and a Masters of Science in Occupational Education.

 After graduation Chuck finished the school year teaching at Chicago's Greenwood Jr. High School.
 Over that summer he was hired at Community High School District 99, Downers Grove North and taught Industrial & Technology Education along with Mathematics for the rest of his thirty-four year career.
 Chuck has been a substitute teacher at DGN since he has retired.
 During his teaching career he was a member of the IEA and NEA while serving as an officer in his local Downers Grove Educational Association.
 Now Chuck is involved in the IEA-Retired Association as a lifetime member.
 Chuck is also a life time member of the IRTA (Illinois Retired Teachers Association).
 Chuck is serving as the local DuPage Unit president of the IRTA.